-Name: HMIS #: Staff Name: Strengths - What are things that you already have that could help you find and keep stable housing?
-(This can include skills, personal traits, resources, connections, ideas or other things) • • Barriers - What are the things getting in the way of or keeping stable housing?
-(This should include thin you have some control over.) • things that Date Goal Set Goal P Action Steps Complete by when?
-Date Completed collaboratively work towards the goals listed a above.
-Signature:
+Name: HMIS #: Staff Name:

+Strengths - What are things that you already have that could help you find and keep stable housing?
+(This can include skills, personal traits, resources, connections, ideas or other things) Barriers - What are the things getting in the way of find or keeping stable housing?
+(This should include things the you have some control over.)

+• •

+• •

+• •

+Date Goal Set Goal Action Steps Complete by when?
+Date Completed

+We commit to collaboratively work towards the goals listed above.